outbred/Broadcaster/README.md

 methodology (because that is far and above the best way to subscribe/unsubscribe from events).

 ## _If you are already using the Reactive framework, just use their event pattern.
 This is a lightweight framework that just focuses on simple event subscription/unsubscription and nothing else._

+If you're using the EventAggregator or some other PubSub mechanism, this may be a better alternative b/c it is strongly typed when it can be, but allows loose typing with enums, too.
+And it awaits all handlers!
+Can be used in a global scope, or a local scope.